mybonk/mybonk-wiki/docs/MYBONK_stack.md

 Is refered to as a "MY₿ONK stack" the group of software bundled together to ease deployment and allow people to use a solde baseline to trust, build on, benefit from and contribute to.

-MY₿ONK stack is composed of:
+The MY₿ONK stack we are working on is composed of:

 - **GitHub**  [details](https://www.wikipedia.org/wiki/HitHub)
   - Official: https://github.com